awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 1. Follow the procedure for launching an instance at [Launching Your Instance from an AMI](launching-instance.md#launch-instance-console), but when you get to [Step 6](launching-instance.md#configure_instance_details_step) in that procedure, enter your cloud\-init directive text in the **User data** field, and then complete the launch procedure\.

-   In the example below, the directives create and configure a web server\.
+   In the example below, the directives create and configure a web server on Amazon Linux 2\.
 The `#cloud-config` line at the top is required in order to identify the commands as cloud\-init directives\.

    ```
    #cloud-config